tripup-company/tripup-company.github.io/itinerary.md

  </script>
 ```

-The widget container inside the body tag of document must be added:
+4. The widget containers have to be added inside the body tag of document.
+Each component container should have the id defined in Init Script above for this component.
+In this example we definded ids "tripup-search", "itinerary-holder", "products-holder" those you can see below too.

 ```html
 <!--Start TripUp Widget Container-->